francescoimola/my-site/_notes/works/greenwich-galleries.md

 ---
 title: University of Greenwich Galleries, 2018-2020
 excerpt_separator: <!-- excerpt-end -->
+description: Some of the projects I've worked on from my time at University of Greenwich Galleries.
 ---
 {% capture about %}
 {% capture content %}